finiteCraft/finiteCraft/README.md

   - [ ] Ability to load InfiniteCraft save data from user's cookies
     - [ ] Option to use this save data to affect tree generation
     - Maybe an option to show the next crafts available to the user?
-  - [ ] Links to github profiles and repos, because who doesn't like a little shameless self promotion?
+  - [ ] Links to GitHub profiles and repos, because who doesn't like a little shameless self promotion?